statamic/docs/content/collections/tags/dump.md

 ## Overview
 This tag is useful for debugging.
 It will stop execution of the page and render the raw data of the variables in your current context (page, variable loop, etc).

-Dropping it a template or layout will show you all the data the data that's been injected into the view layer.
+Dropping it in a template or layout will show you all the data that's been injected into the view layer.

 ```
 {{ dump }}
 ```

-Dropping it inside a loop will jump all the data _just for that loop context_.
+Dropping it inside a loop will dump all the data _just for that loop context_.

 ```
 {{ gallery }}